Shubham-18-10-1998/Obsidian/RESOURCES/Competitive Coding.md

 		};
 - ## Deque
 	- Used for maintaining queue which is accessible front from and back.
 Allows insertion at front and back using push_front() and push_back() in O(1) time.
 Function insert() is for an position.
 Function pop_front() and pop_back() is for deleting elements at front and back in O(1) time.
 The function dq.front() and dq.back() help in accesing elements easily at front and back.
+- ## Vector
+	- If sorting is being used in vector of int, then for descending order, the bool comp(int a, int b) should be a **static** function, so it can be called by the sort function without object instantiation.

 # Algorithms:
 ## Sliding Window